coltse/fhir.cerner.com/content/smart/index.md

 ---
-title: SMART
-layout: smart
+description: SMART® implementation details for Oracle Cerner
+inject-note: false
 ---

-# SMART<sup>®</sup> #
+# Using SMART® with Oracle Cerner #
 ------------------------------------------------------------------------
-* TOC
-{:toc}

-## General ##
+## Introduction ##

-### Introduction ###
-The SMART<sup>®</sup> (Substitutable Medical Apps and Reusable Technology) platform defines a specification for an electronic health record (EHR) to safely and securely open other applications with context.
-These SMART applications are commonly web applications but may also be native mobile applications and that use HL7® FHIR® [standard](https://www.hl7.org/fhir/) to read and write data from the EHR.
-With SMART, Cerner can embed a SMART app in the EHR.
-Cerner believes that SMART applications will be a major user of FHIR resources.
-We will also support FHIR access through mobile SMART applications, as those specifications emerge from the SMART [web site](http://smartplatforms.org/).
+The SMART® (Substitutable Medical Apps and Reusable Technology) platform defines a specification for an electronic health record (EHR) to safely and securely open other applications with context.
+These SMART applications are commonly web applications but may also be native mobile applications and that use [HL7® FHIR® standard](https://www.hl7.org/fhir/) to read and write data from the EHR.
+With SMART, Cerner embeds a SMART app within the EHR.
+We also support FHIR access through mobile SMART applications, as those specifications emerge from [](http://smartplatforms.org/).

 ### SaaS Model ###